Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 **Parameters:**

 - `[model]`: Choose one of the available models: "model_1", "model_2", or "model_3".
 Each model represents a specific machine learning model or architecture.
-- `[normalization]`: Choose one of the available normalization techniques: "MinMaxScaler", "StandardScaler", or "no_normalization".
+- `[normalization]`: Choose one of the available normalization techniques: "MinMaxScaler" or "StandardScaler".
 This parameter allows you to preprocess the data before training the models.
 - `[data_option]`: Choose one of the available data options: "eliminate_unclassified" or "unclassified".
 This option determines how the unclassified data is handled during training and evaluation.

 **Example:**